wanderer-ai/wanderer/packages/wanderer-chat-browser/README.md

-# Wanderer chat browser
+# wanderer-chat-browser
-This package contains the vue componet for the wanderer chat.
+This package is part of the wanderer.ai monorepository.
+Please read the [docs](wanderer.ai/docs) for a detailed description.